Teddi Mellencamp Reveals She’s Considering Going Back To Her Natural Dark Hair Color, ‘RHOBH’ Co-Stars React

 “At this rate, it’s a matter of weeks before I’m fully a brunette,” Teddi wrote, according to Bravo.com.

-The reality star likely got a head start on root regrowth at the end of her pregnancy when she stopped dyeing her hair.
-What she – and no one else – expected was that the country would be quarantined and salons shut down due to the health pandemic.
+She likely got a head start on root regrowth at the end of her pregnancy when she stopped dyeing her hair.
+What she — and no one else — expected was that the country would be quarantined and salons shut down due to the health pandemic.

 View this post on Instagram